feathers-plus/docs/source/v1/batch-loader/guide.md

 ## Batching

 Batching is batch-loader's primary feature.
-The criteria of batching is to merge multiple similar database queries into one single query when possible.
+The reason for batching is to merge multiple similar database queries into one single query when possible.
 For example:

 ```js
 Promise.all([